Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 4. Real Estate Portfolio Management:

-a portfolio of properties, considering factors like location, market trends, and property types to maximize returns and achieve strategic real estate goals.
+A portfolio of properties, considering factors like location, market trends, and property types to maximize returns and achieve strategic real estate goals.

 5. Healthcare Portfolio Management: